blbadger/blbadger.github.io/latent_output.md

 ![resnet_addition]({{https://blbadger.github.io}}/neural_networks/googlenet_features_latent.png)

 Feature 0 seems to respond to a brightly colored bird-like pattern whereas feature 4 is maximally activated by something resembling a snake's head and scales.
 We can observe the activation of these layers for GoogleNet-generated images representing each ImageNet class in order to get an idea of which categories these layers score as more or less similar from each other.
-The following code allows us to plot the embedding performed by these two layers
+The following code allows us to plot the embedding performed by these features by plotting the average activation of the two features for each generated output.

 ```python
 def plot_embedding():